ChristinaKs/SystemDev_Project/MinutesReport.md

     3. Begin researching our customers
     4. Settle in more detail what *type* of service we want to offer
     5. Create templates for our clients
-    6. Creae first contact with our potential clients
+    6. Create first contact with our potential clients

 ## What's next?